nephio-project/docs/install-guide/gcp.md

 contains all the necessary Nephio components as subpackages:
 - Porch
 - Nephio Controllers
-- Gitea
 - Network Config Operator
 - Resource Backend
-- The Nephio WebUI, configured to use Google Cloud OAuth 2.0 (not yet;
+- The Nephio WebUI, configured to use Google Cloud OAuth 2.0
-  work-in-progress)
-- A GCP-specific controller for syncing clusters, fleets, and fleet scopes (not yet; work-in-progress)
+- A GCP-specific controller for syncing clusters, fleets, and fleet scopes

 ```bash
 cd nephio